 The axle housing is what holds everything together.
 The strength of the housing is important if you plan on bombing around through the desert.
 Where I live (Phoenix, Arizona), there is a lot less rock crawling and more of going fast through the desert.
 But, if you plan on just rock crawling, then the strength of the housing isn’t super important.

 On the opposite end of the spectrum are tow pigs.
-Now, you if you’re towing a bunch of weight you basically want the biggest and baddest rear axle available.
+If you’re towing a bunch of weight, you want the biggest and best rear axle available.
 For this reason, lots of diesel trucks come with the Dana 70 and Dana 80.
-The larger the housing, the more weight it can hold up to.
+The larger the housing, the more weight it can support.

 Dana 44 vs Dana 60: Center Section

 When I refer to the center section, I am referring to all the gearing, as well as the center section housing.
-The center section housing is what holds your differential, so the housing doesn’t actually have to be super strong unless you have a bunch of horsepower.
+The center section housing is what holds your differential, so the housing doesn’t have to be super strong unless you have a bunch of power.

 The gears in the center section of the Dana 44 and the Dana 60 are very different.
 Like I said earlier since There are many different versions of both axles, so I’m going to give the general information of the center section for both.